min2ha/ukwa-site/content/target/45158/index.en.md

   "subject": "Brexit"
 }

-# Equality and Human Rights Commission: Healing a divided Britain

 This report represents the biggest ever review into race inequality in Great Britain, providing a comprehensive analysis on whether our society lives up to its promise to be fair to all its citizens.
 It reveals a ‘very worrying combination’ of a post-Brexit rise in hate crime and long-term systemic unfairness and race inequality’